-There are three intern positions within the Kingston Internship Consortium.
-Our training model is collegial and our interns develop their skills in this supportive atmosphere.
-In addition to interactions with fellow interns, our interns are expected to interact professionally with students/residents of other disciplines.
-Our interns, for example, may participate with psychiatric residents in ongoing courses and may participate in training opportunities with students from a variety of disciplines (e.g., medical, occupational therapy, physiotherapy, speech, behavioural therapy, pharmacy, etc.).
-We are excited that some of our training activities occur with psychology interns from other Kingston-based internship placements, providing an even broader understanding of the role of psychologist.
+There are three resident positions within the Kingston Residency Consortium.
+Our training model is collegial and our residents develop their skills in this supportive atmosphere.
+In addition to interactions with fellow residents, our residents are expected to interact professionally with students/residents of other disciplines.
+Our residents, for example, may participate with psychiatric residents in ongoing courses and may participate in training opportunities with students from a variety of disciplines (e.g., medical, occupational therapy, physiotherapy, speech, behavioural therapy, pharmacy, etc.).
+We are excited that some of our training activities occur with psychology residents from other Kingston-based residency placements, providing an even broader understanding of the role of psychologist.